MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Exercises/02-app-service-deployment-slots.md

 1. Select the link to your web app located in the **Default domain** field in the **Essentials** section.
 The link will open the site (production slot) in a new tab.

-1. Verify you can see your changes.
-You may need to refresh the page for them to appear.
+1. Verify your changes, you may need to refresh the page for them to appear.

 ## Clean up resources